By Published On: May 17, 2021

 Whether or not you’re a mother in the physical sense, I bet you know what “mothering up” is.
 It’s when you channel every ounce of courage you possess.
 It’s when you show up because your beloved needs your bravery.

-I spoke to our girl softly, soothingly.
+I spoke to our toddler softly, soothingly.
 I stroked her fair hair and recited lines from a book she loved when she was very little.
 I locked eyes with her, and she relaxed into the steadiness of our bond.

 Gazing into her eyes, I felt a calm in the storm.
 It was like stepping into the exact eye of the hurricane.